Firing Up Your Homebuilt Computer for the First Time

 Stay calm.
 And don't cry.
 Unless you're a little kid.
 Then you can cry if you want.

-The most common reason why a new computer doesn't work is that something isn't connected or seated properly.
+The most common reason why a new computer doesn't work on first boot is that something isn't connected or seated properly.
 Here are a few very general tips about where to start looking:

 If the LED's light up and the fans start turning, but nothing else happens, then most likely either the processor or the video card is not properly seated.
-Power down, reseat them, and try again.
+Power down, unplug, reseat both parts, and try again.

 Sometimes, two expansion cards sharing the same resources can prevent a computer from booting.
-If everything else checks out, remove all of the expansion cards except the video card, and try to boot up again.
-Then re-install the cards one-by-one, starting the machine after each card is installed to identify the problem card.
-Sometimes just moving the cards from one slot to another will make them work.
-Power down and unplug the computer every time you install or remove an expansion card.
+If everything else checks out, shut down, unplug, and remove all of the expansion cards except the video card.
+Then boot up again.
+If it works, shut down and unplug again and re-install the cards one-by-one, starting and testing the machine after each card is installed to identify the problem card.
+Sometimes just moving a card from one slot to another will make it work.

-We hope you've enjoyed building your own computer.
-It's been a lot of fun for us.
-Now that your computer's finished, don't for forget to protect your machine from viruses and hackers, and to decide on a backup solution.
-It would be a shame for all your hard work to go to waste!
+I hope you've enjoyed building your own computer.
+Now that your computer's finished, don't for forget to protect your machine from viruses and hackers and decide on a backup strategy.
+In fact, I suggest you download and install antivirus software right now, before you do anything else.